thymios13/git-notes-with-mistakes/git.md

 git init
 ```

-Tell Gilt about a new file
+Tell Git about a new file
 ======================

 ```
 vim my_file # Edit file
-gilt include my_file
+git add my_file
 ```

 Include changes in a file into the next work chunk